Astral1119/sheets-wiki/src/blog/posts/old-lambda-udts.md

 tags:
   - archive
 ---
 This post details the first LAMBDA UDT scheme.
-It is no longer best practice, but here is the previous article in full for archival purposes.
+This version is no longer best practice due to inefficient field access that counted against the [calculation limits](https://sheets.wiki/calculation-limits/).
+However, I've opted to archive the old article as a blog post.
 See the main [LAMBDA UDT](https://sheets.wiki/lambda-udts/) page for up-to-date information.

 LAMBDA UDTs use [LAMBDA](https://sheets.wiki/lambda/) to define a custom data type.
 They emulate the [object-oriented programming paradigm](https://en.wikipedia.org/wiki/Object-oriented_programming), where UDTs consist of [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) and [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)).
 These types take the form: